 What is Keratoconus?
 Keratoconus is a rare condition where the cornea forms in a cone shape.
 Normal corneas are rounded, only slightly bulging out beyond the eyeball.
-In people with keratoconus, the cornea protrudes out in a shallow cone, distorting vision and making the eye more sensitive to glare.
+In people with keratoconus, the cornea protrudes out in a shallow cone.
+This distorts vision and makes the eye more sensitive to glare.
 So what is keratoconus?
 It’s a cone-shaped eyeball.

-The direct cause of keratoconus isn’t known, although it’s suspected to be genetic.
+The direct cause of keratoconus isn’t known.
+Although it’s suspected to be genetic.
 But keratoconus generally isn’t present at birth — it develops later, often in your teens.
-The first signs of keratoconus are blurred vision, which can be cured with standard corrective lenses.
+The first sign of keratoconus is blurred vision.
+This can be cured with standard corrective lenses.
 However, as it develops and the corneas continue to change.
 Because of this, vision may become less treatable with normal lenses.

-You may start seeing multiple “ghosted” images, your eyes will be more sensitive to glare and you may feel eyestrain after working for a while.
+You may start seeing multiple “ghosted” images.
+Your eyes will be more sensitive to glare.
+You may also feel eyestrain after working for a while.
 Other than strain, there is generally no pain connected to the condition.
 Once the corneas become more cone-shaped, then even normal corrective lenses cannot resolve the ghosting and multiple images that result.

 That’s why finding a good keratoconus doctor is so important.